boris-kz/CogAlg/CONTRIBUTING.md

 Stephan Verbeeck, $1000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January

-Khanh Nguyen, $1500, a lead programmer of this project, January
+Khanh Nguyen, $3000, a lead programmer of this project, January-February